-Naval Medical Center Portsmouth (NMCP) and two branch clinics (Sewell’s Point, and Dam Neck) provide gynecological and obstetrical care to active duty (AD) members and TRICARE Prime beneficiaries.
+Naval Medical Center Portsmouth (NMCP) and two branch clinics (Sewell’s Point and Dam Neck) provide gynecological and obstetrical care to active duty service members and TRICARE Prime beneficiaries.

-In addition to OBGYN services, NMCP also offers sub-specialty services which include:
+In addition to OB/GYN services, NMCP also offers sub-specialty services, including:

 All of our facilities are designed to meet the healthcare needs of women and their families and use the latest guidelines from the American College of Obstetricians and Gynecologists (ACOG) to guide our standards of care.

-Specialty services REQUIRE a referral from you primary care physician (PCM) in order to schedule appointments.
+Specialty services REQUIRE a referral from your primary care provider in order to schedule appointments.

 How to Make an Appointment